 Photo: Participants at the June 2019 convening map out the state of funding for women’s and LGBTIQ groups in the Caribbean

-In June 2019, The MATCH Fund and Astraea co-hosted a two-day consultation meeting in Antigua to kick-off this new partnership.
+In June 2019, The Equality Fund and Astraea co-hosted a two-day consultation meeting in Antigua to kick-off this new partnership.
 We gathered 25 partners and representatives from women’s organizations and LBTIQ groups from around the region to explore how the WVL – Caribbean project can center and respond to movement priorities in the region, inform the project design, and to examine the funding landscape—as a means to strategize around the long-term sustainability of feminist organizing and movement building in the region.

 Some key learnings from the meeting emphasized supporting Caribbean feminist movement building by increasing access to key resources for women’s rights & LBTIQ organizations, supporting regional feminist advocacy networks and alliances, and supporting capacity building opportunities that are grounded in the movement’s priorities.

 Photo: Notes from the June 2019 convening in Antigua

 To date, Astraea has granted nearly $1M over almost 20 years of funding in the Caribbean.
 We are one of only a few progressive funders working in the region, and the only foundation that offers core support for Caribbean grassroots LGBTIQ organizing.